Survey participants wanted to prioritise unmet diagnostics needs in care homes

 We are now hoping to prioritise these, in a two-round survey, and gain some consensus on which unmet needs are the most important.
 The final, prioritised, list of unmet needs will lay the groundwork for future research to develop novel tests tailored for use in care homes.

-The first round of the survey will take approximately 20 minutes to complete.
-The second round will be circulated in around four weeks, during early October 2023.
+The first round of the survey will take approximately 20 minutes to complete and will close on 1 November.

 You can complete the survey by following this link: https://www.surveymonkey.co.uk/r/2XQ2JP9